Sex is a Not a Dirty Word

 God’s Intentions are Still Good

 When the church responds to this worldly picture of sex by snapping back to the opposite extreme it is missing out on God’s clear plan.
-If we demonize all sex and related attraction:
+We cannot demonize all sex and related attraction:

 “Bad, Bad, Bad!
 Sex is bad!
 We can’t even talk about sex even if you are married.
 Shameful!”